 The purpose of ICH Q10 is not to introduce any new beyond what is required by the current regulations.
 Therefore, the information in ICH Q10 that It is optional to add to the existing regional GMP criteria.

-ICH Q10 illustrates the support of the pharmaceutical industry and regulatory authorities for an efficient pharmaceutical quality system to improve the quality and accessibility of medications globally for the benefit of public health.
+ICH Q10 describes a system to improve the quality and accessibility of medications globally for the benefit of public health.
 The ICH Q10 should be used across the whole lifecycle of the product to encourage innovation, promote ongoing improvement, and strengthen the connection between pharmaceutical development and manufacturing activities.

 Related: ICH Guidelines